John Wojciechowski

-John Stanley Wojciechowski (born July 30, 1963) is an American former professional football offensive tackle who played seven seasons for the Chicago Bears of the National Football League (NFL).
+John Stanley Wojciechowski (born July 30, 1963) is an American former professional football player who was an offensive tackle for seven seasons with the Chicago Bears of the National Football League (NFL).
 According to a statistic on the back of a 1994 Topps John Wojciechowski football card, Wojciechowski started a total of 41 games.
 According to an article in the Windy City Gridiron, he started only 39 games.
 He played college football for the Michigan State Spartans.

 As stated in the List of Chicago Bears seasons, the Bears made it to the playoffs four of the seven seasons that Wojciechowski was a part of the team.
 In an article written and published by the Windy City Gridiron, Wojciechowski was recognized as being one of the top undrafted free agents.
 He wasn't in their top-10 list, but was given and honorable mention at the end of the article.

 Wojciechowski's first year playing with the Bears (1987) was legendary Walter Payton's last year.
 (Payton's outstanding rushing and receiving season, just two years prior to Wojciechowski joining the team, was one of the reasons the Bears were fortunate enough to compete in and win Super Bowl XX.)